 - Meditation therapy

 In addition, behavioral therapies can be very successful in treating an Adderall addiction.
-Cognitive behavioral therapy, for example, can impact what you expect and how you behave regarding the drug.
+Cognitive-behavioral therapy, for example, can adjust your expectations and change how you behave regarding the drug.
 It can also teach you to manage triggers that might lead to you abusing Adderall.

 Getting treatment in an Adderall addiction rehab program can prevent you from experiencing an overdose.
-If you do overdose, you might begin by feeling restless, confused, aggressive and experiencing tremors, hallucinations, panic attacks, fever and muscle pain.
-You can also have a heart attack, nerve problems, and seizures, cramps, nausea, and diarrhea.
+If you do overdose, you might begin by feeling restless, confused, aggressive, and experiencing tremors, hallucinations, panic attacks, fever, and muscle pain.
+You can also have a heart attack, nerve problems, seizures, cramps, nausea, and diarrhea.
 This outcome is completely avoidable if you receive therapeutic intervention in time.

 If you have an Adderall addiction, you need to get professional help to overcome it.
 With one of our Texas addiction rehab programs, you can get the treatment you need to get healthy.
-Pick up the phone and call us at 866-957-7885 to begin your Adderall Addiction rehab program.
+Please pick up the phone and call us at 866.957.7885 to begin your Adderall Addiction rehab program.